-Your rainbow lorikeet will need a minimum of 20 toys.
-Rotate toys in and out every week so that your bird doesn’t get bored.
-You can also get additional enrichment items, such as shower perches and stands for outside the cage.
+Rotate toys weekly so that the lorikeet doesn’t get bored.
+Also, you can buy additional enrichment items, like shower perches and stands for outside the cage.

 How To Care for A Rainbow Lorikeet

-Before you bring home your rainbow lorikeet, you must learn how to house, feed, and handle it.
-You should also learn how to spot potential health problems.
+Before bringing home a rainbow lorikeet, learn how to house, feed, and handle it.
+Also, you find out how to identify health problems and deal with behavioral problems.

 Rainbow Lorikeet Cage Requirements

-Rainbow lorikeets are extremely active, medium-sized parrots.
-To house a lorikeet, you will need:
+Rainbow loris are very active, medium-sized parrots.
+To house a lori, you’ll need the following:

-- Stainless steel food and water dishes which clip onto the cage bars
+- Stainless steel food and water dishes must clip onto the cage bars.

-Line the cage with newspaper to make cleaning easier.
-Ideally, place the cage on a hard floor, such as wood, linoleum, or tile, rather than carpeting.
-This is because rainbow lorikeets spray their feces, and it frequently lands outside the cage.
+Place the cage stand on a hard floor, like wood, linoleum, or tile, rather than carpet.
+That’s because rainbow lorikeets spray their feces, so some will likely leave the cage.

-In the wild, lorikeets feed mainly on nectar and pollen from flowers and fresh fruits.
-Seeds are only an occasional feature.
-According to Okajimas Folia Anatomica Japonica, their tongues have a grooved, brush-like tip, adapted for a liquid diet.
+Wild loris feed on nectar and pollen from flowers and fruits.
+Okajimas Folia Anatomica Japonica said lorikeets’ tongues have a grooved, brush-like tip adapted for a liquid diet.

 Rainbow Lorikeet Temperament and Behavior

-Rainbow lorikeets are highly sociable and outgoing birds.
-Captive-bred rainbow lorikeets are particularly friendly and confident around humans.
+Rainbow lorikeets are friendly and outgoing birds.
+Captive-bred and tamed loris are particularly friendly and confident around humans.

-Rainbow lorikeets are highly intelligent birds.
-You can train your lorikeet to come when called, navigate obstacles, perform simple tricks, and mimic your speech.
+Lorikeets are intelligent birds, so you can train them to come when called, navigate obstacles, perform clever tricks, and mimic human speech.

-However, there are some downsides to a rainbow lorikeet’s temperament.
-For example, they can be loud.
-Lorikeets aren’t ideal pets for apartments or families with young children that need to nap during the day.
+They can be loud, squawking frequently.
+Lorikeets aren’t ideal pets for apartments or families with young children that take naps during the day.

-Rainbow lorikeets can be territorial and aggressive towards other birds and animals such as dogs.
-If you’re going to keep rainbow lorikeets, they should be the only animals in the home.
+Lorikeets can be territorial and hostile to other bird species.
+If you keep lorikeets, they should ideally be the only animals in the home.
 If not, they should be kept in separate rooms.

 Handling a Rainbow Lorikeet

-To tame a rainbow lorikeet, spend as much time around your bird as possible, talking and singing to it.
-Allow the bird to eat treats out of your hand.
-This will help your lorikeet associate your presence with positive outcomes, like food rewards and petting sessions.
+To tame a rainbow lorikeet, spend time talking and engaging with it.
+Allow it to eat treats from your hand to help it associate your presence with positive outcomes, like food rewards and petting sessions.

 Rainbow Lorikeet Common Health Problems

-- Nutritional imbalances.
-Lorikeets require highly specialized diets of nectar and fresh fruit.
-If fed the wrong foods, they can become deficient in vital nutrients, such as Vitamin A.
+- Nutritional imbalances: Lorikeets require specialized diets of nectar and fruit.
+For example, if fed the wrong foods, they can become vitamin A deficient (hypovitaminosis A).

-- Injuries caused by self-mutilation, e.g. feather plucking.
-These typically arise due to boredom, confinement, or a lack of mental stimulation.
+- Injuries caused by self-mutilation arise due to boredom, confinement, or no mental stimulation.

-- Illness caused by food spoilage.
-Because a lorikeet’s diet is so high in sugar, it can go bad and grow bacteria within a matter of hours.
+- Illness caused by food spoilage: Food can go bad and grow bacteria.

-- Obesity-related problems, such as atherosclerosis and organ disease.
+- Obesity-related problems: Weight gain can cause atherosclerosis and heart disease.

 - Egg binding and egg yolk peritonitis in female birds.